Child Disability Benefit (CDB) Payment Dates 2026

 Not only does caring for a child with a disability take a physical and emotional toll on parents, but it can also put many families under financial strain.

-To help offset these costs, the Child Disability Benefit is available to qualifying families to help offset additional costs.
+To help offset these costs, the government offers certain benefits such as the Child Disability Benefit to qualifying families.

 Key Points

-• The Child Disability Benefit (CDB) provides tax-free, monthly payments to families caring for disabled children.
+1. The Child Disability Benefit (CDB) provides tax-free, monthly payments to families caring for children with disabilities.

 What Is The Child Disability Benefit (CDB)?

-The CDB is a tax-free benefit that is paid out to parents and caregivers of disabled children under the age of 18.
+The CDB is a tax-free benefit that is paid out to parents and caregivers of children with disabilities under the age of 18.
 It is available whether or not you have taxable income.
-Should both parents be caretakers, only one can claim the benefit.
+Should both parents be caregivers, only one can claim the benefit.

 Child Disability Benefit payments are issued monthly and typically deposited directly into your bank account.
 It is paid alongside the Canada Child Benefit for those who are eligible.